atomdog/proj_abqr/README.md

 Here is a brief summary of each file and its functionality

-1. angledet.py: calculates the angle between the current point's place on an abstract line and a point in the distance.
+1. angledet.py: calculates the angle between the current position and heading and a point in the dist